hansaskov/personal-blog/src/content/blog/ball-detection.md

 The first image is incorrectly labeled as it contains a ball, and the second image seems like an error.
 These examples do not mean the dataset is worthless and should be disregarded; it just means it has not been manually combed through to remove incorrect labels and ensure high quality.

-With all of this in mind, let's explore what we've learned from the dataset.
-First, it's essential to emphasize the importance of double-checking and fully understanding your dataset.
-Second, not all datasets are equal in quality, and improving dataset quality can significantly boost performance.
-Lastly, we're still uncertain about how this dataset connects to our set objectives.
+With all of this in mind, let's get started!

-## First idea
+## Attempt 1.

 The main issue with the dataset is that our objective is to detect when a kick has occurred, but no annotations have been provided to train a machine learning model.
 So what is the only logical solution?
 You guessed it!
 Annotate the data yourself.

 To save time and keep things simple, I've decided to focus on the 'with_ball' folder and manually tag the images where players are kicking the ball.
 In that folder, there are 1550 images, but only 64 of them actually show players kicking the ball.
-I think this number would be much higher if we had more images, as many of the pictures are of players right before or after they kick the ball, not during the kick itself.
 Below, I've included two examples of images where I believe you can clearly see a kick happening.

-#### 5. Examples of kicking the ball
+## 5. Examples of kicking the ball

 <div style="display: flex; justify-content: space-between;">
     <img src="/kick_2.jpg" alt="Kick Image 2" style="width: 47.5%;" />
     <img src="/kick_1.jpg" alt="Kick Image 1" style="width: 47.5%;" />
 </div>

 Now that we have curated a dataset, we can start our machine learning approach!

 ### Data Splitting